faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 At a broad-stroke level, perhaps these statements by Elder Ballard and Dr. Holbrook are good characterizations.
 I am not aware of that many clear-cut examples of where things were hidden from the body of the Church.
 I am also inclined to give Church leadership the benefit of the doubt regarding their *motivation*, especially where we don't have documentation indicating their motivation.
 Intentional dishonesty can be very difficult to demonstrate in the historical record.[^dishonesty]

-With that said, I think there are a few good examples of where the Church (or its representatives) appear to have failed to inform members or investigators of things they perhaps should have (i.e., they knew about things that are relevant to LDS truth-claims and they failed to make those readily available or transparent) or misrepresented the data.
-I am hesitant to label these "hiding." *Hiding* can be seen as implying motivation and/or dishonesty.
-I would rather just concede at the the outset that LDS leadership probably genuinely view their own actions as honest and honorable.
+With that said, the historical record supports several examples of when the Church (or its representatives) appear to have failed to inform members or investigators of things they perhaps should have (i.e., they knew about things that are relevant to LDS truth-claims and they failed to make those readily available or transparent), misrepresented the data, or influenced others to be less transparent in how its history was to be represented to the world and its own members.

-Furthermore, even though we do not have the complete context for every incident that is listed below, some records do capture the motivation of leadership, and they can usually be categorized as: 1) an honest mistake 2) benign ignorance, 3) thought appropriate for their calling as a representative of the Church and its interests, 4) necessary steps to protect the innocent or those immature in the faith, 5) defending the faith, 6) refusing to "cast pearls before swine", or 7) following scriptural admonitions to be cautious in sharing sacred material.
-Leaders who were least transparent seemed to view the institution and its truth-claims as under threat from forces set on undermining and perhaps destroying them.
-Unless structural safeguards are in place, most institutions seem to sacrifice transparency in proportion to perceived existential threats.
-In wartime, generals do not broadcast their army's weaknesses.

-Still, I believe that agency is fundamentally precious and that a person cannot act with a full measure of agency unless the facts of the matter are accessible to them.
-From that angle, then, I am less concerned with what the motivation of LDS leadership was when choosing whether to make information accessible than that information was not readily avaiable or perhaps misrepresented.
-When leaders or institutions are transparent with the relevant data, then that allows others to fully exercise their agency, and I think that should be applauded.
-When leaders or institutions fail to make relevant information accessible (whatever their reasons, even if noble) then this is concerning since it can hinder a person in exercising their agency and selecting the best model among competing models.[^models]

-Finally, although I do not enumerate them in this document, I acknowledge that the Church has dramatically increased its transparency during the last two decades in many ways (e.g., the Joseph Smith Papers project).

 ## Examples of transparency failures